 Once the award is processed by EIP, you will receive an email from the Council with your voucher number.

-If you are sending a paper application to the Council, you must send a copy of your EIP award with your application to the Council.
+Login to your CDA Council account and redeem the voucher as payment for your application.*Note: If you are sending a paper application to the Council, you must send a copy of your EIP award with your application to the Council.
 Online applications are preferred.

 The CDA Exam